NateRiehl/ThriftShop/README.txt

 22. Format "currently selling" on profile.php
 23. Added Not Sold to search
 24. FAVORITES PAGE, add button to item page as well.

-NOTES/STEPS of what to do NEXT

-2. More CSS todo
-3. Documentation
+25. Documentation
-4. More sample data
-5. (Possible) Directory of Users w/ links to their pages.
+26. Sample data added.
-6. Show items sold for seller
+27. Show items sold only to seller.
-7. Limit review title
-8. Fix border for review and bio